 Luckily, research is taking off to provide solutions in the form of new treatments, new methods of diagnosis, and management techniques to cope.
 However, not only can it take time to approve medications and treatments for use in adults, it can take much longer to ensure these treatments are safe for use in children, meaning there is a lag in potentially life-altering treatments reaching children long after they are accessible to adults.

-The research published in this study addresses an important need for the UC patient community wishing for a safe, efficient treatment for pediatric patients to assist in reducing symptoms, freeing them up to focus less on their medical needs and more being a kid.
+The research published in this study addresses an important need for the UC patient community wishing for a safe, efficient treatment for pediatric patients to assist in reducing symptoms, freeing them up to focus less on their medical needs and more on being a kid.

 Promising Results